 Best Hiking & Outdoor Activities in Northern Catskills (Greene County)

-Here we highlight some of the best places to get out and active, and the best hikes in the Catskills.
-Whether you’re into hiking, horseback riding, skiing, or extreme sports like ice climbing, you’re sure to find it in beautiful Catskills.
+Here, we highlight some of the best places to get out and active and the best hikes in the Catskills.
+Whether you’re into hiking, horseback riding, skiing, or extreme sports like ice climbing, you will find it in beautiful Catskills.

 Kaaterskill Falls